Pieces like this no longer scare me. In fact, the more worn and hopeless they are, the more likely people are to part with them for cheap or free!

 With the top waxed, I flipped the table (with a little help, since this is a solid wood beast) and dark waxed the underside of the table top.

-I mixed my own chalk paint using BB Frösch Chalk Paint Powder and Benjamin Moore Alabaster to paint the legs and skirt.
+I mixed my own chalk paint using BB Frösch Paint Transformer and Benjamin Moore Alabaster to paint the legs and skirt.

 In keeping with the farmhouse style of the table, I lightly distressed and highlighted a few dings on the table legs.
 I clear waxed the table base with BB Frösch Clear Premium Finishing Wax to seal and protect the finish.

 The whole project took about 4 1/2 hours.
-I expect a call from my in-laws ay minute asking for their table back ;)
+I expect a call from my in-laws any minute asking for their table back ;)

 It’s always fun to recap with a before and after: